msupply-foundation/msupply_docs/content/docs/distribution/customer_returns.md

  <b></b> You can edit a return line if the return is not yet <code>VERIFIED</code>.
 </div>

-1. Open the Inbound Return you want to edit.
+1. Open the Customer Return you want to edit.
 2. Tap on the line you want to edit.
 An identical window to `Add Item` appears.
 At this stage you can:

    - Edit batch info